 Ever wanted to embrace your inner bootlegger in a totally legal way?
 The guys at Work-Shop have teamed up with Archie Rose Distillery to offer a gin blending course.
 Enjoy a Signature Dry Gin and Bush Tonic on arrival, take a full tour of the distillery and learn more about gin than you thought possible before creating your personal blend.
 Extra drinks and snacks can be purchased at the bar and you get to take home two 200mL bottles of your very own blend.

 Five-star restaurants and Barangaroo

 For a big night out, book ahead to secure a table at one of the best restaurants in Sydney.
 If you love Asian flavours, Mr Wong, Tetsuya's or China Doll will find you fumbling for new ways to say delicious.
 These bastions of flavour have interior decors that are just as exciting as their menus.

-For modern Australian cuisine, look for Coya, LuMi, Est or Felix - restaurants that take great ingredients and combine them artfully, so that your eyes and palate are simultaneously overjoyed.
+For modern Australian cuisine, look for Coya, LuMi or Felix - restaurants that take great ingredients and combine them artfully, so that your eyes and palate are simultaneously overjoyed.

 Down at Barangaroo, Sydney's newest eating precinct, there are multiple dining experiences within easy reach of Wynyard Station.
-12-Micro has 270° views of the harbour, Anason offers Anatolian cuisine designed by an award-winning chef and author, Barangaroo House is Matt Moran's baby and Été serves modern French.
-You're spoilt for choice in this precinct - there are more than 40 places to eat and drink.
+12-Micro has 270° views of the harbour, Anason offers Anatolian cuisine designed by an award-winning chef and author and Barangaroo House is Matt Moran's baby.
+You're spoilt for choice in this precinct - there are close to 40 places to eat and drink.